-Today’s consumers are fickle beings.
-It’s much harder to keep their loyalty than ever before.
-And, while it may take years to earn loyalty from a single customer, it could take only minutes to lose it.
-Your dealership can do everything in its power in it’s efforts creating customer loyalty – from rewards programs, to amazing customer service and luxury amenities.
-But, there is one basic concept that, should you adopt it, is the easiest and fastest way to nurture, earn and retain customer loyalty.
-And that is by setting realistic expectations for your customers, then consistently delivering on those expectations.
+Today, it’s difficult to keep customers’ loyalty.
+While it may take years to earn loyalty from a single customer, it takes only minutes to lose it.
+Your dealership may have multiple tactics for creating customer loyalty, from rewards programs to amazing customer service and luxury amenities.
+But one concept that earns and maintains customer loyalty is setting realistic expectations for your customers, then consistently delivering on those commitments.

-Service advisors usually have a good idea on any given day what is – or isn’t – going to affect that timeline.
-If they give the cookie cutter response – such as 2 hours — anytime a customer asks, they could be setting an expectation they simply cannot fulfill.
-And that’s bad news when it comes to earning customer loyalty.
+Service advisors normally have a good grasp on how to manage your service schedule.
+If they give the same time frame anytime a customer asks, they could be setting an expectation they simply cannot deliver on, affecting the dealership’s customer loyalty.

 Will you lose some service recommendations because of an extended timeline?
-Probably.
-That being said, I can guarantee you one thing.
-You won’t lose a customer.
-Or create an unhappy one.
-In fact, what you will accomplish is trust.
-By setting realistic expectations, then delivering on them, customers will appreciate you and continue to use you for service.
+Possibly.
+But you won’t lose a customer or create an unhappy one.
+In fact, what you will accomplish is a trusting relationship between your dealership and the customers it services.
+You’ve proven you’re dependable and gained dealership loyalty.

 In addition, with each successful visit, it becomes easier to upsell service.
-And, in the end, a loyal customer will bring more revenue to your service department over their lifetime than a customer who has a poor experience because unrealistic expectations due to unreal expectations and failing to deliver on them.
+A loyal customer will bring more revenue to your service department over their lifetime than a customer who has a poor experience because of unrealistic expectations.

 To conclude, being honest and upfront about service details, prices, wait times, etc., is the secret to earning and preserving customer loyalty and skyrocketing your revenue.